 Rueda: Spanish White Wine

 The mainstay of production in Rueda is the charming Verdejo, planted across the zone.
-It is essentially Spain’s answer to Sauvignon Blanc and blends well with the other permitted white varieties, which include Rioja’s Viura and a smattering of red grapes, like Tempranillo, Merlot, and Garnacha.
-However, these are largely inconsequential when compared to the volume of premium whites produced in the region.
+It is essentially Spain’s answer to Sauvignon Blanc.
+It blends well with the other permitted white varieties, which include Rioja’s Viura and a smattering of red grapes, like Tempranillo, Merlot, and Garnacha.
+However, these are primarily inconsequential when compared to the volume of premium whites produced in the region.

 Stylistically, Rueda is something of an adaptable chameleon.
 It ranges from a fruity, refreshing thirst quencher to a structured white of considerable depth, texture, and elegance.
 At its best, however, Rueda offers potent aromas of citrus, tropical fruit, and a zesty palate, underpinned by that attractive minerality often found in good Chablis.
 Great Rueda is quite a striking wine, a fitting rebuttal to the critics who suggest that Spain cannot produce world-class whites.
 There are also two distinct types of wine available: “Rueda Verdejo,” which must be 100% varietal Verdejo and Rueda, which can be a blend of up to three of the designated white varieties.